Research Excellence Programs: students, postdocs and faculty

 UNIVERSITY WORKFORCE DEVELOPMENT PIPELINE

-Growing the talent pipeline means helping create an environment in which technology can be brought to market by meeting industry needs and making sure the next generation of tech workers is prepared to replace the aging energy workforce.
+Nurturing the next generations of experts means helping create an environment in which technology can be brought to market by meeting industry needs and making sure the future tech workers are prepared to replace the aging energy workforce.
 We do this in a variety of ways, including support for economic development agencies, technical colleges, universities and graduate programs.

 HOW DO WE MEASURE SUCCESS?